CYCLOPHOSPHAMIDE injection, solution

 8.4 Pediatric Use

-Pre-pubescent girls treated with cyclophosphamide generally develop secondary sexual characteristics normally and have regular menses.
-Ovarian fibrosis with apparently complete loss of germ cells after prolonged cyclophosphamide treatment in late pre-pubescence has been reported.
-Girls treated with cyclophosphamide who have retained ovarian function after completing treatment are at increased risk of developing premature menopause.
+Pre-pubescent females treated with cyclophosphamide generally develop secondary sexual characteristics normally and have regular menses.
+Ovarian fibrosis with apparently complete loss of germ cells after prolonged administration of cyclophosphamide in late pre-pubescence has been reported.
+Females who received cyclophosphamide who have retained ovarian function after completing treatment are at increased risk of developing premature menopause.

-Pre-pubescent boys treated with cyclophosphamide develop secondary sexual characteristics normally, but may have oligospermia or azoospermia and increased gonadotropin secretion.
+Pre-pubescent males who received cyclophosphamide develop secondary sexual characteristics normally, but may have oligospermia or azoospermia and increased gonadotropin secretion.
 Some degree of testicular atrophy may occur.
 Cyclophosphamide-induced azoospermia is reversible in some patients, though the reversibility may not occur for several years after cessation of therapy.

 8.5 Geriatric Use